ivanotartaro/gamefinder-project/README.md

 - Show a column of one game or change it back to three with a toggle.
 - Last searches.

+## (This is the most stable version of the web app).

 ## To do list:

 - Light mode in login.
 Got some problems implementing it the way a wanted.
 Maybe it is a bad approach or maybe the design I made (my first ever webpage [and I'm pretty proud about it]) is too hard coded and static.
-- Modal to show details of selected game.
-Got the structure and style, but is not properly working, it's under development in "feature" branch.
+- Modal.
+Got the structure, style and functionality, but is not properly working, it's under development in "develop" branch.
 - Search by console.
 - Improve accessibility.
 - Page optimization.